Laughing to Death

 Papua New Guinea occupies the eastern half of the island of New Guinea, in Oceana.
-It has a population of roughly six and a half million and is the home to hundreds of different ethic groups and, with over 800 recognized languages, paces the world.
+It has a population of roughly six and a half million and is the home to hundreds of different ethinc groups and, with over 800 recognized languages, leads the world in that category.
 One of the groups indigenous to Papua New Guinea is the Fore (pronounce “for-ay”), a 20,000 person-strong people who, before the 1950s, were almost entirely insular.
 And soon after the Fore began having contact with the outside world, they began to die in extraordinary numbers.
 But unlike other cases where outsiders bring with them diseases or pathogens which the previously isolated people cannot resist, in this case, the Fore were killing themselves.

 The Fore people had, unfortunately, discovered the disease “kuru” — a disease which, much like the loosely related mad cow disease — is a progressive disease which attacks and destroys the brain and nervous system.
 While its initial cause is unknown, we now believe that it is spread via cannibalism — a custom then common among the Fore but now forbidden.
 After the death of someone else in the community, the surviving kin would dismember the deceased’s body and harvest whatever fat was left on the corpse, which was seen as particularly “good” as it resembled pork.
 Other organs — including the deceased’s brain — were also eaten.
 Altogether, these practices are the most likely reason kuru — a disease which the Fore call “the laughing death” — spread throughout the Fore people, killing roughly 1,000 of them (at the time, as much as 10% of their total population) in the late 1950s and early 1960s.